samuelm203/PHP_Blog/README.md

 DB_PASS=
 ```

-Status: TODO — not implemented yet.

 Non-committed local configuration:
-- Until env vars are wired up, keep your personal DB credentials only on your machine.
+- Keep your personal DB credentials only on your machine.
 Do not commit them.
 Consider adding or keeping any local config files in `.gitignore`.

 ## 🧪 Tests

 There is no automated test suite configured in this repository yet.

-Recommended next steps (TODO):
+Future improvements:
 - Add PHPUnit as a dev dependency (via Composer) and configure a basic test bootstrap.
 - Add unit tests around models (e.g., input validation) and integration tests for routing.